 On the Empire Builder and Lake Shore Limited — with Portland and Boston sleepers, respectively, isolated up to six cars from the dining car — the long walk is hardly worth the meal, or the “where are your papers?” ticket examination by the service attendant that usually follows, since the sleeping car passengers are entering from a coach.
 (It also happened to News Wire on the Coast Starlight.
 At lunch as the Builder crossed southern Wisconsin, this aggravation was avoided by having Jay, the Portland sleeping car attendant, make the long trek for “plant-based protein, black bean, corn and cheese enchiladas.”

-The October trip offered several conclusions on how dining can be improved:
+Improving the experience The October trip offered several conclusions on how dining can be improved:

 More help.
 Even with every other table off-limits to seating, the California Zephyr’s lone dining car attendant had trouble keeping up with demand.
 He was the only person to retrieve heated meals off the dumbwaiter from the cook downstairs, fill drink orders, clear the disposable packaging, and then diligently wipe down tables after each use.
 As a result, customers could use only half the spacious Superliner diner — in other words, a quarter of the seating.
 On the Starlight and Empire Builder, both sides of the car could be used because an additional attendant from a coach or sleeping car assisted.
 This reduced wait times and allowed service to more customers.